erandros/erandros.github.io/_posts/2017-06-22-my-thoughts-on-angular-transclusion.md

 ```

 And you act like "I want that `my custom bananatic` text to show up somewhere".
-I'd say, I agree, that's a good idea, it lets you customize your web elements.
+Then I'd say "I agree, that's a good idea, it lets you customize your web elements".
 So, in the directive template, you do this:

 ```html
 //angular directive template